brianhill/loops-and-orbits/final_projects/nancy_ausmitha/portfolio_depreciation.md

 ### Nancy and Ausmitha Standup 1

 Possibly add reinvestment and repairs for the assets.
 Straight-line method.
 Double-declining balance.

-Units of production depreciation model.
-Which is used for machinery.
+Units of production depreciation model which is used for machinery.

 Starting today with a single asset and a single deprecation model.